typelevel/Laika/README.md

 Getting Started
 ---------------

-The main artifact is published to Maven Central for Scala 2.10.x.
+The main artifact is published to Maven Central for Scala 2.10 and 2.11.

 The sbt plugin is published to the sbt plugin repository for sbt 0.13.x.